SierraSoftworks/blog/src/posts/2024-04-29-coverage-stats.md

-If we instead write the same code in a much more verbose manner, we can leverage the statement-level coverage tracking provided by our code coverage tooling to better visualize what has beeen covered and what hasn't (highlighted lines have full coverage):
+If we instead write the same code in a much more verbose manner, we can leverage the statement-level coverage tracking provided by our code coverage tooling to better visualize what has been covered and what hasn't (highlighted lines have full coverage):

 ```csharp{3,5,8,10,18}
 public bool ShouldGoOutside(Time timeOfDay, Weather weather, Calendar schedule)